 Have a take-away-mulled-cider

 This probably made me happier than I should admit.
 When you live in Norway, where alcohol prices are outrageous and drinking on the street is illegal, small things like these can make your day.
-I’ve seen the sign about take-away mulled cider in the Stables on the street (apparently the home to the cider, pies and pizza).
+I’ve seen the sign about take-away mulled cider in the Stables on the street (apparently the home to the cider, pies, and pizza).
 I went in and took my mulled alcoholic cider in a paper cup for £3.5 to warm myself up on the way to the station.
-Perfect end to the perfect day they say ;-).
+A perfect end to the perfect day they say ;-).
 If you’re in Bath – stop by for the cider treat.

 Visit Bath Gin Distillery

 Bath Gin Distillery is Bath’s first distillery in over 250 years.
 If you love gin, the visit to the distillery and the Canary Gin Bar is a must.
 Very popular on weekend nights!

 Bath can be a city more on the pricey side when it comes to accommodation, especially in the historic centre.

 Budget accommodation in Bath:

 If you are on a budget, you can find one of the best deals on Bath’s University student accommodation.
 The biggest availability of rooms is during the summer when the students are gone, but you can also find some of the rooms throughout the year.
 The campus is located around a mile from the city center but there are buses running between the two.
 Rooms start at £36 per night.
 Check the availability here.

 Read more about UK destinations:

 Disclaimer: This post was created as a collaboration with Visit Bath Tourist Board.